-Most people I talk to either love or hate IKEA.
+Most people I talk to about Interior Design with IKEA either love or hate it.
 Very rarely do I meet someone that is neutral.

 Having grown up in Sweden less than an hour away from the IKEA Headquarters in Almhult, the home of the Allen Key statue, it is very hard for me not to love IKEA and all that it stands for.
 And when I do get a bit homesick IKEA is often the place I go to, nothing like a few Swedish Meatballs with Lingonberry Sauce to make me feel right at home!

 My vision when I started Style Luxe For Less was to show people that everyone can create a beautiful home even if you have a very limited budget, and IKEA lets you do just that.
 And it does not make you feel guilty, if you after a few years get tired of your furniture and would like to change it, because you did not spend a fortune when you bought it.

 At 38 years of age I have never owned a Sofa that was not from IKEA.